Skip to main content

 Bottom Line

-Get the Apple Watch Series 10 if your parent is iPhone-equipped and will wear it daily — it covers Layer 1 emergency response at the highest SHE Senior Safety Score in this guide.
+Get the Apple Watch SE 3 if Your parent is iPhone-equipped and will wear it daily — it covers Layer 1 emergency response with the best fall-detection and ECG wearable capability available at this price point..

 Sources & Methodology